 Badass Normal: He's a very dangerous pilot, despite not being a Newtype, Cyber or otherwise.

 Berserk Button: If he perceives anyone as showing Full Frontal even the slightest bit of disrespect, Angelo feels the need to beat that respect into the offender.
 Note the word perceives.
 Angelo's interpretation of disrespect can be over incredibly petty things, and includes anything that isn't unquestioningly adhering to Full Frontal's every whim.
+So it more like Hair-Trigger Temper, rather than Berserk Button.

 Aside of theabove, this is perhaps exemplified in Episode 5, during his and Full Frontal's Villainous Rescue against the General Revil; Angelo takes out an entire squadron by himself, then pauses to bow out from the action and allow Full Frontal to come front and center, essentially rolling out the red carpet for his superior officer.